 What follows is a collection of things that have shaped my thinking, things I email people, things I return to often.
 If you are familiar with a literary canon, it’s kinda like that.

 The best guide I’ve ever found to improve your writing is On Writing Well by William Zinsser.
-Stephen King’s On Writing does a good job of describing the literary life, but doesn’t give the details of craft like Zinsser.

 Scott Adams, of Dilbert fame, has a great article titled “The Day You Became A Better Writer.”